matloff/TidyverseSkeptic/README.md

 Hopefully we will be seeing more of these trends in the coming years.
-As I explained in that meeting with JJ, the best form of reconciliation on RStudio's part would be to encourage instructors in the Tidy community to teach a mixture of Tidy and base-R.  Five years later, in a time of better relations, the advice is more important than ever.
+As I explained in that meeting with JJ, the best form of reconciliation on RStudio's part would be to encourage instructors in the Tidy community to teach a mixture of Tidy and base-R.  Five years later, in a time of better relations, that advice is more important than ever.

 It should be noncontroversial that R learners should be given a choice of tools, and that they themselves should decide what is the best one to